unofficial-mirror/jiri/README.md

   ```
 2. Upload the CL to Gerrit.
   ```
-  jiri cl upload
+  jiri upload
   ```

 If the CL upload is  successful, this will print the URL of the CL hosted on
 Gerrit.
 You can add reviewers and comments through the [Gerrit web UI][gerrit
 web ui] at that URL.

-Note that there are many useful flags for `jiri cl`.
+Note that there are many useful flags for `jiri upload`.
 You can learn about them
-by running `jiri cl --help`.
+by running `jiri help upload`.

 ### Reviewing a CL